JOB, INTERNSHIP, & CO-OP FAIR

 Tips from your Career & Internship Advisor

 How to Prepare

-Download the KSU Career Fair + app (free download for Apple and Android devices) to see the list of registered employers for the upcoming Career Fairs.
-This will give you the list of all of the firms attending the Career Fair with descriptions.
-This way you will be able to do your research to determine which firms you'd like to meet.
+Download the Career Fair + app (free download for Apple and Android devices) to see the list of registered employers for the upcoming career fairs.
+This will give you the list of all of the firms attending the career fair with descriptions.
+This way, you will be able to do your research to determine which firms you'd like to meet.